component-driven/component-driven-development/src/exercises/2-3-State_encapsulation/Readme.md

-In this exercise we’ll create a custom React Hook to manage the state of our Dialog component.
+In this exercise, we’ll create a custom React Hook to manage the state of our Dialog component.

-## 2.3 Encapsulating state in a React Hook
+## 3.1 Encapsulating state in a React Hook

-In the previous exercise we’ve created a collection of stateless components.
-This gave us almost unlimited flexibility on how to compose these components.
-But since this components are stateless, we still have to manage the state (in our case the state of the modal opening) ourselves, and we have to duplicate this code every time we want to create a modal.
+In the previous exercise, we’ve created a collection of stateless primitive components with almost unlimited composition flexibility.
+However, since these components are stateless, we still have to manage the state (in our case, the state of the dialog opening) ourselves, and we have to write this code again every time we want to create a dialog.

-To solve this issue, we’re going to create a custom React Hook that encapsulates the state and returns its current value and a function to change this value.
-We’ll also need to move the condition from the caller code to our container `Dialog` component.
+To solve this issue, we’re going to create a custom React Hook that encapsulates the state and returns its current values and functions to change these values.
+We’ll also need to move the condition whether to show a dialog from the caller code to our container `Dialog` component.

-For example, we have a disclosure component, that consits of some content and a button that shows or hides the content.
+For example, we have a disclosure compound component that consists of some content (`DisclosureContent` primitive) and a button (`DisclosureButton` primitive) that shows or hides the content.
 We can implement the state on the call site:

 ```jsx static
 const [isExpanded, setIsExpanded] = React.useState(false);